 The final lesson activity is a self-assessment of conflict management behaviors.
 This activity feeds the final lesson in the course – The Road Ahead – and will be used to support the development of the students’ personal development plan.

-Distribute the eSchool, Conflict Management Self-Assessment Worksheet (2018) to all participants.
+Distribute the Global College of PME, Conflict Management Self-Assessment Worksheet to all participants.

 When complete, continue.